KelvinLu93/KelvinLu93.github.io/content/posts/2021-07-08-spring-framework-master-class.md

 See <https://github.com/HenryFBP/Spring-Framework-Master-Class/tree/master/spring-in-5-steps> for pom.xml.

-6. Step 2 - Understanding Tight Coupling using the Binary Search Algorithm Example
+### Step 2 - Understanding Tight Coupling using the Binary Search Algorithm Example

+See commit `57067849eacdd31b2fc6847eb0ebd064662e9bc2`.

-7. Step 3 - Making the Binary Search Algorithm Example Loosely Coupled
+### Step 3 - Making the Binary Search Algorithm Example Loosely Coupled

+The solution to tight coupling is to use an Interface in Java.

+See commit `b89076ee702e351a48e1f567fc552f14a6a79ad6`

-8. Step 4 - Using Spring Framework to Manage Dependencies - @Component, @Autowired
+### Step 4 - Using Spring Framework to Manage Dependencies - @Component, @Autowired

-9. Step 5 - What is happening in the background?
+### Step 5 - What is happening in the background?

-10. Step 6 - Dynamic auto wiring and Troubleshooting - @Primary
+### Step 6 - Dynamic auto wiring and Troubleshooting - @Primary

-11. Fastest Approach to Solve All Your Exceptions
+### Fastest Approach to Solve All Your Exceptions

-12. Step 7 - Constructor and Setter Injection
+### Step 7 - Constructor and Setter Injection

-13. Step 8 - Spring Modules
+### Step 8 - Spring Modules

-14. Step 9 - Spring Projects
+### Step 9 - Spring Projects

-15. Step 10 - Why is Spring Popular?
+### Step 10 - Why is Spring Popular?

 ## Section 4: Spring Level 2 - Spring Framework in Depth